pixelpusher/flash-n-dash/README.md

 # Installation

 1. Download all the project files
-2. Opent Terminal and navigate to the `server` folder of this repo.
+2. Open Terminal and navigate to the `server` folder of this repo.
 3. Type `npm install` to install the required node modules.
 4. Run the server by typing `node index.js`
 5. Try `http://localhost:8080/client/client-example.html` in your web browser